 One audience member pointed out that the vampire genre is in danger of feeling over-saturated and wanted to know how Grahame-Smith felt about that.
 After joking that the film will be the only one in theaters this summer with the President killing vampires, Grahame-Smith said he wants this movie to be a return to form for vampires.
 He wrote the book paying respect to the vampires he grew up with and was afraid of.
 Bekmambetov took special care to set the mood to make it as scary as possible.

 After checking out a trailer for Abraham Lincoln: Vampire Hunter, the panel moved onto Prometheus.
 Co-writer Damon Lindelof and director Sir Ridley Scott presented the first full-length trailer for the sort-of-but-not-really Alien prequel.
 The film is set in the same universe, and the trailer teased links to Alien.
 The overall coloring and mood is very reminiscent of the 1979 precursor.
 The Space Jockey, the scary beats, the architecture, and even eggs complete the undeniable Alien vibe.The trailer gave away some basic plot elements, too.
 Scientists have found a common symbol at archaeological digs across Earth.
 It is interpreted as an invitation to another planet.
 They leave to explore on the ship Prometheus, and when they arrive they discover canisters with living organisms.
 As Michael Fassbender's character Dave states, “Big things have small beginnings.”
 Though it's not clear who or what the exact threat is, things begin to go wrong.
+The trailer ended, and Lindelof introduced surprise guests: stars of the movie, Charlize Theron and Michael Fassbender.
+They were both happy to be involved in the film, and Scott approached them directly about being part of it.
+He said that once he has completed the script, he has to figure out who will play the parts and he usually has preconceptions about who he'd like to be involved.
+Then he just hopes the people he wants are available.
+He prefers ensemble casts because he thinks it leads to better work from everyone.

 Sir Ridley Scott also expressed happiness about being involved in the science fiction genre again.
 He mentioned it's a privilege just to be making movies.
 The script started with just a seed and after six weeks of talking about the story with Lindelof, it just started to evolve and take off into another universe.
 Scott was even so bold as to mention there could be a second part because the film does leave big open questions.